AndrewCarterUK/Blackjack/README.md

 # Blackjack Simulation Library

-A C library that can be used to perform probability simulations on the outcome from standing or taking card in Blackjack.
+A C library that can be used to perform probability simulations on the outcome from standing or hitting in Blackjack.
 The library assumes the knowledge of the remaining cards in the deck.

 ## API